Mesa, Arizona Child Custody Attorney

 You need a confident, knowledgable, and experienced legal team advocating for you when it comes to the issue of child custody in Arizona.
 Child custody cases often lead to family disputes and can turn into a very emotional issue.
 By providing comprehensive representation, our law firm will ensure that the best interests of your children and family are identified.
 We will assist you through the process of child custody case, and remain available for your needs.

 Primarily, Arizona family law Court will present orders to consider the “best interests of the children”.
 The law will assume that a stable environment and healthy relationship with both parents are in the best interest of every child.
 The court is concerned with issues that may pose a threat to a secure home life: drug use by parent(s) or domestic violence.
-Our legal team is prepared to help you overcome any challenges that you may be concerned about regarding child custody, and we are have the resources and experience to help you attain the results you are seeking.
+Our legal team is prepared to help you overcome any challenges that you may be concerned about regarding child custody.
+Also, we have the resources and experience to help you attain the results you are seeking.
 Because every family situation is different, call our office to schedule a FREE consultation at your convenience in order to discuss the specifics of your case.

 Our Arizona Family Law Firm has represented clients in Arizona and we have the experience in Arizona Court to prepare for outstanding representation as well as predict and adjust to the proceedings.